Roy Nichols

 Roy Ernest Nichols (October 21, 1932 – July 3, 2001) was an American country music guitarist best known as the lead guitarist for Merle Haggard's band The Strangers for more than two decades.
 He was known for his guitar technique, a mix of fingerpicking and pedal steel-like bends, usually played on a Fender Telecaster electric guitar.
 Nichols is considered one of the founders of the country music subgenre the “Bakersfield Sound”, which includes such notable country artists as Haggard, Buck Owens, and Don Rich.

-Biography
+Early life

 Roy Ernest Nichols was born in Chandler, Arizona, to Bruce and Lucille Nichols, as the first born of seven children.
 The Nichols family moved to Fresno, California, when he was two, where they owned a camp for migrant farm workers.
 Sometimes a traveling gypsy band would stay at the camp and the young Nichols would hide and watch them play.
 His father Bruce was also a musician, playing upright bass at local dances on the weekends in the San Joaquin Valley.
 Nichols was drawn to his father’s music.
 He learned some basic chords from his father and began playing in his father's band on the weekends when he was only 11.
 By age 14, Nichols began playing weekends with Curly Roberts and the Rangers; he earned $25 a week.